cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-extract-interface/README.md

 # ISSUES / TODOS

+ * can use this to format : https://www.npmjs.com/package/code-block-writer
  * make the class implement the interface at the end
  * if the class already implements an interface, we shouldn't extract those methods.
  * what about methods of super classes ? this behavior could be configurable